 A Director shall be 18 years of age or older, and shall be a Member of the Club and have a valid police check.

 A Director shall serve for a term of two years or until his or her successor is elected or appointed for a maximum of three consecutive full terms in the same position.
-After an initial Board of Directors has been appointed, the positions of President, Treasurer, Senior House League, Indoor and Tournament shall be elected at the AGM where the financials from years ending in even numbers are presented, while the Vice-President, Secretary, Junior House League, Competitive Teams and Equipment directors shall be elected at the AGM where financials from years ending in an odd number are presented.
+After an initial Board of Directors has been appointed, the positions of President, Treasurer, Director At Large (1) and Director At Large (2) shall be elected at the AGM where the financials from years ending in even numbers are presented, while the Vice-President, Secretary, Competitive Teams Director, Director At Large (3) and Director At Large (4) shall be elected at the AGM where financials from years ending in an odd number are presented.

 Upon completion of the President’s position, when a new President is elected, the past President will be an advisor to the new Board with non-voting rights.
 All Executive Directors must come from the current board.
 All Directors’ position will be limited to a maximum of 3 two year terms plus any partial terms of less than 2 years, in the same position.

 All Directors new to the Board will be provided with the minutes of the previous 12 months of Board meetings and information package informing them of ongoing issues.

 Only current Members can have a position on the Board.
 If a Member accepts a position on the Board of Directors he/she must give up any paid position at Cambridge Youth Soccer.